xlwings/xlwings-server/README.md

 - The task pane is hot-reloaded with every code change during development
 - Tight security: uses the HTTP response headers recommended by OWASP including the most restrictive CSP header
 - Supports streaming functions out-of-the-box
+- Cache busting for static files is automatically done when using the Docker image

 ## Instructions: